 Avnet Abacus helps engineers to develop smart flow meters for monitoring water and gas consumption.
 Alan Jermyn, VP Marketing, looks at what’s driving demand for smart meters, how they work and how they’re built.

-While connectors are not the most interesting components in automotive systems, they can make or break a design.
+Connectors are critical components in any automotive systems, and their selection can make or break a design.
 Here, Mathias Goebel looks at the four main factors affecting connector choices in modern automotive applications.

 When specifying connectors for IIoT applications, making the right choice is vital to ensuring the integrity of the transmission.
 Vibration, humidity and environmental stress are regular concerns when specifying any system component for a factory or